Part 1 Part 2

-Let’s suppose you’re new to the Christian walk, and you’ve decided that 2018 is your year to KNOW Christ.
+Let’s suppose you’re new to the Christian walk (or maybe you've been a Christian for most of your life), and you’ve decided that 2018 is your year to KNOW Christ.

 What’s that going to look like?
 Let me help.

 KNOWING Christ means positioning yourself to hear Him and to see Him.
-The best way to do this is through prayer.
+One of the best ways to do this is through prayer.

 So what will you pray for?
 Again, let me help.

 Giving your life to Christ indicates your desire to be made new.
 The condition of your heart likely needs refining, and your mind needs training.